wpaccessibility/accessibility-team-handbook/get-involved/getting-started-at-contributor-day/index.md

 Accessibility issues of the website [wordpress.org](http://wordpress.org/) are listed in [the meta trac](https://meta.trac.wordpress.org/query?status=accepted&status=assigned&status=new&status=reopened&status=reviewing&description=~accessibility&report=15&order=priority).

+Also, many subprojects on wordpress.org have their own repository on the [WordPress GitHub account](https://github.com/orgs/WordPress/repositories).
+Like the Block Editor and the Team Handbooks.
+Search within the labels of issues in a repository for the word "Accessibility".

 WordPress.org is enormous, and there are always items that haven’t been tested yet.
 If you’re an accessibility tester, please take a look at the site, and it’s functionality and report any issues you find.